srstevenson/vim-picker/README.md

 ```

 to use `pick`. vim-picker has been tested with `fzy`, `pick`, and `selecta`,
 but any well behaved command line filter should work.
+If you run Vim within
+[tmux], setting `g:picker_selector` to the [`fzy-tmux`][fzy-tmux] script
+distributed with `fzy` will open the fuzzy selector in a new tmux pane below
+Vim, providing an interface similar to using vim-picker with Neovim.

 To specify the height of the window in which the fuzzy selector is opened in
 Neovim, set `g:picker_height` in your vimrc.
 The default is 10 lines: